Stage Fright (2014 film): Reception

 Critical reception has been mixed to negative.
 As of June 2020 The film has a 37% approval rating on Rotten Tomatoes based on 51 reviews, with an average score of 5.05/10.
 The website's consensus reads, "There might be a good movie to be made from mashing up the slasher and musical genres; unfortunately, Stage Fright isn't quite it."
 Metacritic reports a score of 39/100 based on the opinions of 13 critics, indicating "Generally unfavorable reviews".

 Fearnet gave the film a positive review and remarked that while the film wasn't particularly scary, it was also "occasionally creepy and frequently quite gory".
 We Got This Covered and The Austin Chronicle also praised the film, with the latter commenting that it was "the best unconventional operetta since South Park: Bigger, Longer, and Uncut."
+Flickering Myth concluded "A few more musical numbers and a bigger death toll could have pushed the rating up, but for what it is Stage Fright is a hilarious riot", while Cinevue's review noted "Horror, comedy and musical are all at play and, under the masterful hand of writer and director Jerome Sable, make for deliciously gory fun".

+Since its box-office release the film has had some more positive reevaluations, appearing on lists and in articles of underrated films.